 Like the other prisoners, Ardell only had rumors of the advancing American forces.
 The one story he and the other prisoners heard was those men who were still at Cabanatuan had been liberated by American forces at the end of January 1945.
 They hoped that this would soon happen to them.
 On February 2, the last American POW died in the prison of dysentery.

+The POWs only had rumors of the advancing American forces.
+The one story they heard at the beginning of February was those men who were still at Cabanatuan had been liberated by American forces at the end of January.
+They hoped that this would soon happen to them.
+The POWs could hear the sounds of battle and the fighting continued throughout the night.
+Around 6:30 P.M.
+February 1st, the fighting stopped and the following night was quiet.
+On February 2nd, the last American POW died in the prison of dysentery.
 The POWs heard a series of detonations that lasted for over an hour to the southeast at 10:30 P.M.
-There were some small ones and big ones too that we mixed together.
+There were some small ones and big ones that were mixed.
 The POWs heard the echoes of explosions all night long and began to believe that it was just a matter of days before they were free.

-The night of February 2nd, the POWs heard a series of detonations that lasted for over an hour to the southeast at 10:30 P.M.
-There were some small ones and big ones too that we mixed together.
-The POWs heard the echoes of explosions all night long.
-The POWs began to believe that it was just a matter of days before they were free.
-On February 3 was a normal day for the POWs who went around performing their chores.
+February 3rd was a normal day for the POWs who went around performing their chores.
 They told each other the latest rumors as they ate their evening meal.
-It was at that time that six American planes flew over the compound flying very low and very slow.
+It was at that time that six American planes flew over the compound flying very low and very slowly.
 At 6:00 P.M. they took part in an evening roll call.
 At 6:30, they heard the sound of artillery in the distance.
 Then they heard heavy machine-gun fire which got closer and closer and closer.
 All hell broke loose and there was light artillery fire or fire from tanks, heavy machine-gun and light machine-gun fire, rifle fire, and pistol fire all coming from the north and east of the prison.
-At 10:30 P.M., the electricity went out.
+At 10:30 P.M., the electricity went out in the prison.
 The POWs heard the sound of guns and the ammunition dumps going up.
-The sound of moving tanks, artillery fire, small arms explosions continued until 2:00 A.M. when everything got quiet except for heavy artillery that could be heard in the distance.
+The sound of moving tanks, artillery fire, and small arms explosions continued until 2:00 A.M. when everything got quiet except for heavy artillery that could be heard in the distance.

 “1.
 The Japanese army is now going to release all prisoners of war and internees here on its own accord.